SimonKLind/NeuralNetwork/README.md

 At its current state it gets a bit more than 40% on validation set with two layers, BatchNorm, ReLU, and SoftMax.

-It's still not perfect though...
+It's still not perfect though, according to the folks behind cs231n (The Stanford course I'm following to learn this stuff) you should be able to get over 50% with this setup.

 TODO:
  - Load data into single 50000*3072 matrix instead of 5 matrices.